-The underwriters may also purchase up to an additional 315,000 shares of common stock from us at the public offering price, less the proceeds from this offering for working capital and other general corporate purposes.
+Use of proceeds Assuming an initial public offering price of \$12.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, from this offering for working capital and other general corporate purposes.
 See "Use of Proceeds."